Anne Pride: Career

 As a NOW activist, in 1977 she used the term "Take Back the Night" in a memorial she read at an anti-violence rally in Pittsburgh.

 Pride was a founder of KNOW, Inc., which worked to publish feminist viewpoints.
 In 1977, Pride became an associate of the Women's Institute for Freedom of the Press (WIFP).

 Pride helped create one of the world's first rape crisis centers, the Pittsburgh Action Against Rape (PAAR) in 1974.
 She later became part of PAAR staff, starting in 1976.

 In the 1980s, she was the director of PAAR.
 In 1980, Pride refused to give client interview notes to the defense attorney during a rape trial, citing confidentiality concerns.
 She was found in contempt of court and the appeal was upheld by the Pennsylvania Supreme Court.
 The court case led to the creation of legislation in Pennsylvania which would ensure confidentiality for rape victims and counselors at crisis centers.

 Personal life

-Pride was born as Anne Hugget in 1942.
+Pride was born as Anne Hugget on July 29, 1942.
 She married Edwin Kurlfink at the age of 16, but even before her separation and divorce, wanted to change her name back to Huggett, her family name.
 However, Pride's father didn't want his name to be associated with the women's movement.
 Upon her separation from Edwin in 1977, she changed her name to Pride.
 She and her husband had two children.

 Pride was diagnosed with ovarian cancer in 1989.
-She died on April 24, 1990 at West Penn Hospital after fighting cancer.
+She died on April 24, 1990, at West Penn Hospital after fighting cancer.